-The Gardens Kindergarten now being held in the Tem Apartments will begin the second semester in the old building St. Luke's Church in the Gardens.
-This is a prival kindergarten for children between the ages of three and years.
-Application for enrollment will be sent upon request Telephone, Boulevard 10251.
+The Gardens Kindergarten now being held in the Tennis Apartments will begin the second semester in the old building of Luke's Church in the Gardens.
+This is a private kindergarten for children between the ages of three and six Application for enrollment will be sent upon request.
+Telephone, Boulevard 10251.